johnathanachen/Tweet_Generator/README.md

 <b>Can files be used as both modules and as scripts?</b>
 <br>
 <br>
+The modules and scripts are sepearted into thier own folders

 <b>Do modules all depend on each other or can they be used independently?</b>
 <br>
 <br>
+Modules can be used independently

 ## Architecture